Oakleafknight06/Oakleafknight06.github.io/_posts/2025-06-05-infosec-best-practices.md

 [Authy](https://www.authy.com) or [Microsoft Authenticator](https://support.microsoft.com/en-us/account-billing/download-microsoft-authenticator-351498fc-850a-45da-b7b6-27e523b8702a) are proprietary solutions with good cloud sync/backup, but without an export function should you need it.
 [Raivo](https://raivo-otp.com/) for iOS and [Aegis](https://getaegis.app/) for Android are both open-source applications with good data portability, but you will have to manage the backups yourself (which is very important, as you will lose access to your accounts if you don't have these or the recovery codes.)
 > Many password managers also support storing this in their password vault, which makes using and deciding to use this easier, but makes a small compromise in security in that were someone to obtain access to your password vault, they would have *everything*.
 (Add article about the pros and cons)

-2. Use a (secure) password manager
+2. **Use a (secure) password manager:**
-    Avoid password reuse
-    Use strong passwords
-    Use a strong password you memorize for your password manager—you won't need to remember any of the others.
+    Avoid password reuse and use strong passwords.
+Password reuse is perhaps the #1 cause of hacked accounts.
+If you reuse passwords, all your accounts are as vulnerable as whichever website stores your password with the least security.
+Use a strong password which you memorize for your password manager especially—you won't need to remember any of the others, so make this one count.
     *But why not just write them down in a book?
 Isn't it more secure to not be on a computer?*
-    (refer to passwords article) Because books do not have easy tools to generate random passwords, nor are they as easy to use with all your computer things as something on a computer.
+    Because books do not have easy tools to generate random passwords, nor are they as easy to use with all your computer things as something on a computer.
 Inconvenience and laziness which accompanies it are the enemies of good security.
 If you truly want to, you could write all your passwords down in a book, use diceware to randomly generate passwords, and type them all manually every time you use them.
+    ### Recommended Applications/Services
     - [Bitwarden](https://bitwarden.com)
     Free and Open-Source software, regular audits and is very well respected.
 Current top recommendation.
 Free with paid options.
     - [1Password](https://1password.com)